Streaks of green and yellow iridescence,

 Email Poem |

-Analysis and Comments on An Aquarium
+Comments, Analysis, and Meaning on An Aquarium

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem An Aquarium here.